ygryadit/ygryadit.github.io/index.md

 			<p>
 				<h4>Invited talks</h4>
-				10/2022 ECCV 2022 workshop: "Drawings and abstract Imagery: Representations and Analysis" (DIRA) <br>
+				10/2022 ECCV 2022 workshop: <a href="https://sites.google.com/view/eccv-dira">"Drawings and abstract Imagery: Representations and Analysis" (DIRA)</a> <br>
-				06/2022 CogSci 2022 workshop "From Images to Symbols: Drawing as a Window into the Mind" <br> 06/2022 <a href="https://complightlab.com/seminars/">Virtual Environments and Computer Graphics'</a> (VECG's) seminar series on 1 June 2022 <br>
+				06/2022 CogSci 2022 workshop <a href="https://images2symbols.github.io/schedule/">"From Images to Symbols: Drawing as a Window into the Mind"</a> <br>
+				01/06/2022 <a href="https://complightlab.com/seminars/">Virtual Environments and Computer Graphics'</a> (VECG's) seminar series at UCL<br>
 				06/2021 Autodesk, UK <br>
 				02/2021 University of Bath, UK <br>
 				12/2020 <a href="https://www.youtube.com/watch?v=TixJu8p9QZQ"> Christmas Colloquium on Computer Vision, Skolkovo, Moscow, Russia</a>